Code-Institute-Submissions/JochenFM-Milestone1/README.md

 4. Mobile

-I used my Hueawei3 and my wife's iPhone11 and all pages, links, icons performed well on all devices using Chrome and Safari respectively.
+I used my Hueawei3 and my wife's iPhone11 and all pages, links, icons performed well on all devices using Chrome and Safari respectively with the exception of the hero image on an Apple phone.

 5. Bugs